 Step 3.
 Cook the chicken

-Let it cook a bit, then add the chicken:
+Let it cook a bit, then add in your raw sliced/torn chicken:

 Step 4.
 Add more ingredients

-First, let the chicken cook for 15 minutes, stirring over low to medium heat.
+Let the chicken cook for 10-15 minutes, stirring over low to medium heat.

-If you like to consolidate time and do things fast, this is a good time to heat up some water and make some stevia tea from dried stevia leaves (this is far better than any extract).
+If you like to consolidate time and do things fast, this is a good time to heat up some water and make stevia tea from dried stevia leaves for your low carb or no carb sugar replacement.
+Authentic Thai green currys do use a bit of organic palm sugar.
+A bit of stevia tea is a perfect replacement.

 But first, let this medley cook for a minute or 3 (over low to medium heat).